lbormann/darts-caller/README.md

 #### *`-V / --caller_volume`*

-You can lower the call-volume in relation to current system-volume.
-'1.0' is system-volume.
+You can lower the local playback volume in relation to current system volume.
+'1.0' is max volume.
 '0.5' is "half" volume.

 **Default: 1.0**